China censors Hong Kong internet, US tech giants resist - RFI

 "And I forewarn those radicals not to attempt to violate this law, or cross the red line, because the consequences of breaching this law are very serious."

-With pro-democracy books quickly pulled out of libraries and schools, the government signalled in the long document released on Monday night that it would also expect full obedience online.
+With pro-democracy books quickly pulled out of libraries and schools, the government signalled in the document released on Monday night that it would also expect obedience online.

 Police were granted powers to control and remove online information if there were "reasonable grounds" to suspect the data breaches the national security law.

-Internet firms and service providers can be ordered to remove the information and seize their equipment, with fines and up to one year in jail if they refuse to comply.
+Internet firms and service providers can be ordered to remove the information and their equipment can be seized.
+Executives can also be hit with fines and up to one year in jail if they refuse to comply.

 The companies are also expected to provide identification records and decryption assistance.